Pranay2874/TruEstate-project/README.md

 *   *Challenge*: The Age filter was tricky because of ranges like "18-25".
 I handled this in the `App.jsx` handler first, then sent `minAge`/`maxAge` to the backend to keep the query clean.

 ### 3. Accurate Stats
-Instead of calculating stats on the frontend (which would only show the *current page's* stats), I wrote a MongoDB Aggregation pipeline.
+Instead of calculating stats on the frontend (which would only show the *current page's* stats), I query the entire filtered dataset on the backend.
 This way, the "Total Amount" and "Total Discount" reflect the **entire filtered dataset**, not just the 10 rows you see.

 ### 4. Custom Data Seeder
 The CSV dataset was huge (100k+ records).
 I wrote a custom seeder script using streams to parse it line-by-line and insert it in chunks of 5000.
 This avoids crashing Node.js with memory errors.